Potato Salad Without Eggs

 Key Ingredients

-Potatoes – You can use yellow, red, or russet potatoes for this recipe although the yellow and red potatoes will hold their shape better because they have a lower starch content.
+Potatoes – You can use yellow, red, or russet potatoes for this recipe, although the yellow and red potatoes will hold their shape better because they have a lower starch content.
+Starchy potatoes are fine too, but they might break down more in the salad.

-Onion & celery add flavor and a nice crunch to the creamy potatoes.
+Onion and celery add flavor and a nice crunch to the creamy potatoes.
+You can use red onion or shallots.
+I also like to top the salad with some green onion as well.

 Mayonnaise is essential to the creamy dressing for potato salad.
-You can use a vegan version in it’s place with delicious results.
+Use a vegan version to continue with the “egg-free” theme.

 Pickle juice & relish add sweetness and acidity to the dressing.